 U.S. Code defines aircraft operations in the National Airspace System (NAS) as either public or civil.
 Civil aircraft operations are defined as anything other than public aircraft operations.
-Public aircraft operations (PAO) include operations conducted in all DoD owned and leased aircraft, to include pre-accepted aircraft, and may apply to contracted aircraft services while conducting a mission for the DoD.
-The status of a particular aircraft operation depends on multiple factors, to include ownership, configuration, and the operations being conducted.
+For contracted air services (CAS) aircraft conducting a mission for the DoD the status (Civil or Public) of a particular aircraft operation must be determined and depends on multiple factors, such as, airworthiness pedigree, configuration of the aircraft, and the specific operations being conducted.

-An aircraft and aircrew could conduct a civil operation in the morning and then that same crew operating the same aircraft, could be tasked to conduct a PAO in the afternoon based on changes to the aircraft configuration and/or the operation being conducted.
-Any command considering employing contracted aircraft services that may be conducting PAO is encouraged to contact COMNAVAIRSYSCOM (ACO) for assistance.
+PAO determinations are made on an operation-by-operation basis and may be bounded by specific contract language.
+A CAS aircraft could conduct a civil operation in the morning and then that same aircraft could be tasked to conduct a public operation in the afternoon based on changes to the aircraft configuration and/or the mission being conducted.
+Within the NAE, PMA-226 has been designated as the PMA responsible for coordinating and managing CAS contracts for DON activities.
+Any command considering utilizing CAS is encouraged to contact primary stakeholders within NAVAIRSYSCOM (ACO, ACCO, PMA 226) for assistance.